Only 51 percent of black adults reported having some form of work in Illinois.View Report

 Illinois’ bonds are currently priced like they are junk-rated.

 Illinois’ credit rating spirals downward while residents flee to surrounding states with stronger economies and lower taxes.

-Illinois universities have hiked tuition and relied on state subsidies to pay for exorbitant administrative salaries — and now they’re feeling the effects of that destructive behavior.
+Illinois universities have hiked tuition and relied on state subsidies to pay for exorbitant administrative salaries — and now credit rating agencies are punishing them for that destructive behavior.

 Illinois lawmakers should heed Moody’s Investors Service’s warnings about the state’s precarious economic health and dire fiscal situation and enact major structural spending reforms to balance the budget.